zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 notes:

-(add examples of ambiguous english: we just won the lottery, I brought snacks for everyone, etc.)

 Hi friends.
 My name is Zachary, and this is a brief introduction to the language of Ithkuil.
 When I write and use Ithkuil, I feel like a genius.
 I'll tell you why in a moment, but first I'd like to ask you two questions.

 ---